mcmtilman/SwiftPuLP/README.md

 * The **Model**, consisting of an optional *Objective* (a linear function and an optimization goal: minimize or maximize) and zero or more linear constraints.

-* The **Solver**, using the default solver from PuLP to realize the model's objective and return an optional *Result* with a status and a dictionary of variable - value pairs.
+The **Solver**, using the default solver from PuLP, realizes the model's objective and return an optional result.

+The **Result** contains a status and a dictionary of variable name - value pairs.

 ### Variable